cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 ### Deep extreme cut (DEXTR)

-This is an optimized (with Deep Learning Deployment Toolkit) version of the original model, introduced at the end of 2017.
+This is an optimized version of the original model, introduced at the end of 2017.
 It uses the information about extreme points of an object to get its mask.
 The mask then converted to a polygon.
 For now this is the fastest interactor on CPU.